Chapters 29 and 30

 Since the two forces are toward each other, the wires attract each other.
 For opposite currents they repel.

-Note that ℓ1 and ℓ2 are treated as vectors that show the direction of the moving charges in the wires.
-If we choose each as a unit of length, say 1m in SI, the calculated force will be force per meter of the wires.
+Note that ℓ1 and ℓ2 are treated as two vectors that show the direction of the moving charges in the wires.
+If we choose each as a unit of length, say 1m in SI, the calculated forces will be per meter of the wires.

 Since B1 = μoI1/(2πd), and B2 = μoI2/(2πd), (1) and (2) become